bespoken/bespoken-docs/api/test-api.md

 - **Get Test Suite**: Retrieve a specific test suite by ID
 - **Create Test Suite**: Create a new test suite with configuration and YAML
 - **Update Test Suite**: Update an existing test suite
+- **Add Test to Test Suite**: Add a new test to an existing test suite

 #### Test Suite Execution
 Contains requests for: